PeterHickman/Legion/README.md

 copy scripts/bootstrap/files/sshd_config /etc/ssh/sshd_config
 ex chmod a=r,u+w /etc/ssh/sshd_config

-call firewall.txt
+call firewall.l

 ex reboot
 ```

 Finishing off we copy up our customised sudoers file and make sure the permissions are set correctly.
 The `ex` command executes the rest of the line directly on the target machine.

 After doing the same for `sshd_config` we configure the firewall.
-The firewall configuration in `firewall.txt` is just another Legion script but rather than fill this script with it's verbage we put it in it's own file and then call that instead. `call` can be used to call other Legion scripts to make things a little more modular
+The firewall configuration in `firewall.l` is just another Legion script but rather than fill this script with it's verbage we put it in it's own file and then call that instead. `call` can be used to call other Legion scripts to make things a little more modular

 ## Testing the scripts